devchallenges-io/curriculum/introduction/1-web-developement-roadmap.md

 ---
 seo:
   title: "Web Development Roadmap | devChallenges"
   description: "Master web development in 2025 with our comprehensive roadmap.
-Learn essential skills, tools, and best practices to become a successful developer."
+Learn and practice essential skills, tools, and best practices to become a successful developer."
 faqs:
   - Why is having a web development roadmap important?
   - A web development roadmap provides strategic guidance for your learning journey, helping you to focus on essential skills and technologies that are vital for success in the ever-evolving field of web development.